- Oops!Something went wrong.Please try again later.

 Return on equity or ROE is an important factor to be considered by a shareholder because it tells them how effectively their capital is being reinvested.
 In short, ROE shows the profit each dollar generates with respect to its shareholder investments.

 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity

 So, based on the above formula, the ROE for Oxford Instruments is:

 14% = UK£33m ÷ UK£240m (Based on the trailing twelve months to September 2020).

-The 'return' is the amount earned after tax over the last twelve months.
+The 'return' is the profit over the last twelve months.
 So, this means that for every £1 of its shareholder's investments, the company generates a profit of £0.14.

-To begin with, Oxford Instruments seems to have a respectable ROE.
-On comparing with the average industry ROE of 8.0% the company's ROE looks pretty remarkable.
-Probably as a result of this, Oxford Instruments was able to see an impressive net income growth of 52% over the last five years.
-However, there could also be other causes behind this growth.
+At first glance, Oxford Instruments seems to have a decent ROE.
+Especially when compared to the industry average of 11% the company's ROE looks pretty impressive.
+This certainly adds some context to Oxford Instruments' exceptional 52% net income growth seen over the past five years.
+We reckon that there could also be other factors at play here.
 For instance, the company has a low payout ratio or is being managed efficiently.

 Is Oxford Instruments Efficiently Re-investing Its Profits?